Andrew Duncan (physician, born 1744): Life

 Inspired by a miscarriage of justice, he also delivered the first lectures on forensic medicine in Britain, and campaigned to establish a chair of medical jurisprudence at the University of Edinburgh.
 The chair was eventually filled by his son, Andrew Duncan, the younger, who followed him into the profession.

 In 1808, the freedom of Edinburgh was conferred upon Duncan for his services in the foundation of the dispensary and the asylum.
 In 1809, he founded the Caledonian Horticultural Society, which became of great scientific and practical value.

 In his later years, Duncan was actively occupied in promoting the establishment of a public experimental garden, the scheme for which was actively progressing at his death.
 In 1819, his son became joint professor with him, and in 1821, Dr. W. P. Alison succeeded to that post, but Duncan continued to do much of the duty to the last.
 In 1821, on the death of James Gregory, Duncan became first Physician to the King in Scotland, having held the same office to the Prince of Wales for more than thirty years.

 In 1821, Duncan was elected president of the Edinburgh Medico-Chirurgical Society at its foundation.
-In 1824, he was again elected president of the Edinburgh College of Physicians.
+In 1824, he was again elected president of the Royal College of Physicians of Edinburgh.

 Although in his later years, he failed to keep up with the progress of physiology, his zeal was unabated.
 He used to say that the business of no institution should be hindered by his absence, whether it was forwarded by his presence or not.

 For more than half a century he walked to the top of Arthur's Seat on May-day morning, accomplishing this for the last time on 1 May 1827.
 He died at his home, Adam Square in Edinburgh on 5 July 1828, at age 84.

-He bequeathed to the Edinburgh College of Physicians seventy volumes of manuscript notes from the lectures of the founders of the Edinburgh School of Medicine, and a hundred volumes of practical observations on medicine in his own handwriting.
+He bequeathed to the Royal College of Physicians of Edinburgh seventy volumes of manuscript notes from the lectures of the founders of the Edinburgh School of Medicine, and a hundred volumes of practical observations on medicine in his own handwriting.
 A portrait of him by Henry Raeburn is in the Edinburgh Royal Dispensary, as well as a bust; a full-length portrait was painted in 1825 for the Royal Medical Society by John Watson Gordon.